 Protein is the main component of hair and even though it is dead its health (look and feel) deteriorates through the action of free radicals, exposure to the sun, water, manipulation, hair tools, etc. In order to prevent, minimise and even improve hair its condition, the protein in our hair needs to be protected, maintained and strengthened.

-Alongside a proper diet, you need to ‘feed’ you hair with products that contain protein.
+Alongside a proper diet, you need to ‘feed’ your hair with products that contain protein.
 Proteins are large molecules whose smaller constituents parts are amino acids.
 They can be broken down into smaller sizes, some will bind to the hair shaft to fill in cracks and holes, giving your hair a smooth feel, others will penetrate to bind with the protein bonds inside your hair making it stronger and more elastic and others will have both actions.

 The best proteins to look for are hydrolyzed proteins, they have been broken down into small a size that is able to penetrate your hair.
 If you get into the habit of reading the ingredient’s list of products (and you should!) you will find vegetable and animal proteins like wheat, soy, collagen, amino acids, keratin or silk protein, which can be hydrolyzed or not.
-Alternatively, you can also find seaweed or algae which lend strengthening properties for your hair.
+Alternatively, you can also find seaweed or algae which lend strengthening properties to your hair.

 To assess your protein hair needs you need to consider your hair’s current health and your hair routine habits (use of heat, dyes or bleach, chlorine, etc.).
 If your hair is really damaged – dyed, bleached or heat damaged – you’ll need more protein in your hair routine than healthy undamaged hair (once every 4 – 8 weeks).
 And if it’s mildly damaged, you may need to alternate moisture and protein treatments.